Roman Republic

 1. “The finding of these plaques at Girsu is not evidence (as it might appear at first glance) for the location of Tirash at Girsu: the pieces may have been fabricated at Girsu [for transportation] to Tirash, or they may be ‘strays’ from Tirash itself.”

-This is reasonable since Ur-Nanshe commemorated his building of Tirash itself in a number of his surviving inscriptions (including RIME 1.9.1.11; CDLI, P431045, on a foundation slab discussed above.).
+This is reasonable, since Ur-Nanshe commemorated his building of Tirash itself in a number of his surviving inscriptions (including RIME 1.9.1.11; CDLI, P431045, on a foundation slab discussed above).
 As Andrew George (referenced below, entry 1097, at p.
 150) observed, this Nigirsu shrine at Tirash was mentioned by later rulers of Lagash and was documented in the Ur III period ‘among other cult centres near Lagash’.
+(See also Filip Vukosavovic, referenced below, at pp. 128-30 for other sources on this temple.)

-The important point here is that Ur-Nanshe followed Mesalim in association the lion-headed eagle with Ningirsu, but he made an important iconographical change:
+The important point here is that Ur-Nanshe followed Mesalim in associating the lion-headed eagle with Ningirsu, but he made an important iconographical change:

 1. on Mesalim’s mace-head, this mythical bird is depicted above a frieze of six half-erect leaping lions, each of which seems to be to be chasing and grasping the one in front of it; while